wellsst/wellsst.github.io/_posts/2019-06-01-blockchain_apps.md

 Arcade CiIty  & LaZooz

+MOBI - non-profit, aiming to make mobility services efficient, green, affordable, safe, and free of congestion.

 Automatically pay for parking, tolls and fuel - good for driverless cars.

+Mining of cars data, metrics such as mileage, efficiency

 ewallets being developed by innogy, zf and ubs

+Turo - airbnb for cars

 ### Data storage